-- In Castlevania: The Adventure ReBirth, the amount of damage you sustain by the normal stage enemies is determined by the stage number, in the vein of Castlevania I and III.
+- In Castlevania: The Adventure ReBirth, the amount of damage you sustain by the normal stage enemies is determined by the stage number, in the vein of Castlevania and III.
 However, every boss in the game always inflicts the minimum amount of damage for the particular difficulty mode you are playing through.

 - In Super Castlevania IV, Stage 8 is frustratingly difficult, but the boss (Frankenstein) is one of the easiest in the game.

 - The Legend of Zelda:

 - The Legend of Zelda: Ocarina of Time's Water Temple, one of the most hair-pulling 3D temples with Morpha, whose difficulty flies right out the window with the right technique (sit in a corner, and watch how you effortlessly get a no-damage win).

 - In The Legend of Zelda: Majora's Mask, there's the Stone Tower Temple, likely the most diabolical and convoluted dungeon in the game (and one of the most in the entire series, for that matter), but whose boss simply requires you to turn into a giant and constantly hit its permanently exposed weak points (tail and head) to be defeated.
 This boss, Twinmold, doesn't even try to attack you, since it just moves around the battle arena.
 This is revised in the 3DS remake, where the boss does attack Link and the strategy to defeat it is more difficult.

 - The Legend of Zelda has the dungeons hidden away in some places that require specific items to reach them or knowledge of where the dungeons themselves are located.
 Each dungeon is also filled with dangerous mooks, but the bosses themselves take no more than a minute to defeat, including the Final Boss.

 - Oracle Of Ages has the very long Jabu-Jabu's Belly, with the incredibly easy Electric Jellyfish boss.